Join the Great Dane Care Newsletter!

 If I could only pick one elevated dog bowl to go with, it would absolutely be the PawHut.
 Thanks to its affordable price and adjustable height, the PawHut makes for the best all-around elevated feeder for Great Danes.

-While it certainly has it’s own shortcomings, this one has the advantage of being able to serve your dog from puppy through adulthood.
+While it certainly has its own shortcomings, this one has the advantage of being able to serve your dog from puppy through adulthood.

 Its small footprint allows it to take up less room in your house but does sacrifice somewhat on stability.